 I remember a time when I never baked.
 Not even for such simple things as muffins.
 My idea of baking was to buy muffin mixes and mix them with water or whatever was required and bake them.
-I always liked to bake but I guess I never really knew what to bake or how to bake.
+I always loved to bake but I guess I never really knew what to bake or how to bake because my mom didn’t really bake much.

 Well that was a long time ago, and since then I’ve baked my share of muffins, bread rolls and other goodies.
 But even now, I would say I’m a shy baker.
 I guess what I mean by that, is that I’m not sure that people will like what I make, so I’m always kind of afraid to let others try my baking goods.
 But I’m gaining confidence in that regard, so all is good.
 Besides, my husband almost always likes what I bake.